vesely-jiri/GenesisResources/README.md

 # Deployable Genesis resources

-RESTful API that manages registration system for users
+Fully deployable registration system for users of Genesis Resources.

 ## Table of contents